JeanMertz/jeanmertz.com/content/career/_index.md

 to be able to pick up new technologies relatively quickly.

 In the past three years, I’ve primarily worked with the <strong>Rust</strong>
-programming language, working on low-level systems software.
+programming language, working on low-level systems-software.

 ### Programming Languages